AndreaR2D/NBA_Analysis/README.md

-# NBA_Analysis
+# NBA_Sandbox

 Project used as a DAX Sandbox.
-About NBA players stats.
+Data about NBA players stats.